vana-com/vana-dlp-smart-contracts/README.md

 **Restrictions:**
 - Can only be called by the current DLP owner
 - Contract must not be paused
-- New stakersPercentage must be between minDlpStakersPercentage and maxDlpStakersPercentage
 - DLP address cannot be changed
 - Owner and treasury addresses cannot be zero addresses

 **Events Emitted:**
-- `DlpUpdated(uint256 indexed dlpId, address indexed dlpAddress, address ownerAddress, address treasuryAddress, uint256 stakersPercentage, string name, string iconUrl, string website, string metadata)`
+- `DlpUpdated(uint256 indexed dlpId, address indexed dlpAddress, address ownerAddress, address treasuryAddress, string name, string iconUrl, string website, string metadata)`

 **Errors:**
 - `NotDlpOwner`: Thrown if called by any account other than the DLP owner
 - `InvalidAddress`: Thrown if owner or treasury address is zero
-- `InvalidStakersPercentage`: Thrown if the new stakersPercentage is outside allowed range
 - `DLpAddressCannotBeChanged`: Thrown if attempting to change the DLP address
 - `EnforcedPause`: Thrown if the contract is paused